Danau5tin/calculator_agent_rl/src/rewards/tool_judge.md

 - Correctly identify when a calculation is needed
 - Properly translate the user's question into the correct sequence and nesting of mathematical operations (respecting order of operations). **This includes using a simple, non-nested structure for single-operation problems.**
 - Generate the correct YAML syntax within `<calculator>...</calculator>` tags, using nesting *only when necessary* for multi-step calculations.
+- **Crucially:** When the assistant decides to use the calculator, its response turn *must only* contain the `<calculator>...</calculator>` block.
+No other text, placeholders (like `<output>...`), or tags should be included in that specific turn.
-- Present the result clearly, ensuring the final number matches the tool's output for the intended calculation.
+- Present the result clearly in the *subsequent* turn, after receiving the calculator output, ensuring the final number matches the tool's output for the intended calculation.

 ### Calculator syntax assessment:
 - The assistant must use proper YAML format within `<calculator>...</calculator>` tags.